 IT effectively communicates with college staff and faculty to match their needs with the right product/service vendor and to provide them with the most competitive quote.
-We encourage faculty and staff to purchase through the current campus computing equipment vendor (Dell) since the campus has negotiated a support contract that includes the following:
+We strictly purchase from Dell and Apple since the campus has negotiated a support contract that includes the following

 - 3-year warranty on Dell equipment